 We all desire to discover and live out of the best parts of who we are.
 But sometimes we want to explore those parts of ourselves where we experience struggle or pain.
 Perhaps you need help stopping unhealthy patterns or behaviours.
-Therapy can be a practical way to get the support you need, and it helps uncover your strengths and resources.
 Therapy can make a difference – whether you are struggling with an unhealthy behaviour or addiction, experiencing the negative impacts of trauma, or seeking new tools to be the best version of yourself.
 My goal is to provide an environment that offers the tools, support, and hope you need to move forward in your life.

 My approach is rooted in an understanding of how we are wired from a physical and neurological perspective.
 Simply put, this means that I am curious about how our entire being is impacted by difficulties.
 But I am also very interested in how our entire being is part of the solution to those difficulties.
 My core beliefs about how we heal are built on this understanding of ourselves:

 - We all have an intrinsic capacity for growth and change.